Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Analyzing codebook concepts

 \section{Analyzing codebook concepts}

-The codebook learned by \name~ can be used to generate fine-grained soundscape maps for regions covered by a single satellite image, as illustrated in Figure~\ref{fig:fine-grained-alignment}.
+As illustrated in Figure~\ref{fig:fine-grained-alignment}, the codebook learned by \name~ can be used to generate fine-grained soundscape maps for regions covered by a single satellite image.
 In this section, we qualitatively explore what the codebook has learned.
 Specifically, for our gallery of image captions, we first obtain the corresponding codebook attention weights (Equation~\ref{eq:4}) and group together samples that share a similar set of highly activated codebook concepts.
 For a subset of these groups, we randomly sample examples to examine the behavior and semantic meaning captured by different sets of codebook concepts.
 Representative samples are visualized in Figure~\ref{fig:codebook_groups_examples}.